 Because it is a natural product, it is perfect to use on a brick or stone fireplace, as well.
 Check out the Romabio website for more information.

 I hope you found these tips on how to whitewash a brick exterior helpful.
 If you are updating your exterior then you are probably considering some interior updates.
-Check out my blog post To Paint or Not to Paint Your Kitchen Cabinets.
+Check out my blog post Time to Paint for tips on how to pick the best paint color.
+If you need some help choosing an exterior or interior paint in Austin, Texas I can help!
+Contact me here.